Nelo-ojepa/MatchMyShade/README.md

 ---

-## 📱 Get Started

-**Coming Soon to iOS and App Store**

 Stay updated:
-- Follow us on Instagram: Instagram Page Coming Soon
-- Join our waitlist: [website coming soon]
+For more information, shoot us an e-mail
 - Contact: ojepaagatha19@gmail.com

 ---

-## 🤝 For Brands & Partners
+##  For Brands & Partners

 Interested in integrating MatchMyShade into your platform?
 We'd love to collaborate.